datahub-project/datahub/metadata-ingestion/README.md

 datahub ingest -c ./examples/recipes/mssql_to_datahub.yml
 ```

-A number of recipes are included in the examples/recipes directory.
+A number of recipes are included in the [examples/recipes](./examples/recipes) directory.
+See also pages described in the [table of plugins](#installing-plugins) for more context on recipe options for each source and sink.

 ## Transformations